Skip to content

 It also allows you to sit back and feel in total control while your opponent squirms.
 It is flexible in the construction so it can be tailored to the strengths of the player and metagame.
 If you love casting spells and seeing your opponent give you a look that tells you that they have no idea what is happening, this is the deck for you.

-If the piles of Turbo Doomsday scare you and feel like a lot of memorization, I promise that is not the case with this deck.
-The piles are much more forgiving than in turbo and I always feel calm resolving Doomsday and taking a few turns to win the game as typically the impetus is on my opponent to beat my perfect top decks for the rest of the game.
+If the piles of Turbo scare you and feel like a lot of memorization, I promise that is not the case with this deck.
+The piles are much more forgiving than in turbo and I always feel calm resolving and taking a few turns to win the game as typically the impetus is on my opponent to beat my perfect top decks for the rest of the game.

 A Quick Dose of Reality

 I will not be all high praise for the deck.
 There are fundamental issues with the deck.
 If you haven't read Bullwinkle's article on the Dichotomy issues of Delver, I would highly recommend it.
 You are two decks smashed together.
 You do have dichotomy issues when you draw the wrong half of your deck.
-There is nothing worse than never seeing a Murktide in the tempo matches, or never putting together Dark Ritual and Doomsday in the combo matches.
+There is nothing worse than never seeing a Murktide in the tempo matches, or never putting together and in the combo matches.

 Your piles should tell a story

 The most asked question I get is, “How do you build your piles?”
 I am sorry to tell you that I do not have a set of spreadsheets that you can look at and memorize.
 There are no set piles.
-I think of Turbo Doomsday as a very scientific deck in how it constructs piles.
+I think of Turbo as a very scientific deck in how it constructs piles.
 You can make a flow chart of the cards that you put in, and you always have a pile that is going to be best for the situation.
 That is not the case for this deck.
 It's much more artistic.
-Every pile will of course end with Thassa's Oracle, but the rest of the pile is up to you.
+Every pile will of course end with , but the rest of the pile is up to you.
 I rarely make the same pile twice.
 Every decision is highly contextual, and I find that in a lot of ways it's easier to pile than Turbo.
-All I ask is that you drop all your heuristics from turbo Doomsday.
+All I ask is that you drop all your heuristics from turbo .
 There are no turbo piles or pass the turn piles.

 Once I have thought about these things, I then try and go through in my head, and tell the story of how the rest of the game is going to play out.
 I pretend they have the worst case scenario hand against me.
 What do I draw in order to beat that?
 Do I need to play creatures and gum up the board?
-Do I need to put counterspells in my hand so I can win a counter war over Dress Down in a long drawn out pass go game?
+Do I need to put counterspells in my hand so I can win a counter war over in a long drawn out pass go game?
 I get to stack my deck perfectly for the next few turns to make my story happen.

 One heuristic is that the number of turns I need to win the game is related to how many lands I have in play.
 If I have 1 land in play, it will take 3 or more turns to win the game.
 If I have 2 lands, I expect about 2-3 turns.
 If I have 3 lands it is about 2 turns.
 And lastly, if I have 4 or more lands, it is typically 1 turn.
 The biggest mistake I see is people try and win as fast as possible.
 It is not worth it.
-I often lose my games where I think I need to force a Thassa's Oracle through as fast as possible.
-When I take my time and play patiently, my win rate is easily 90+% once I resolve Doomsday.
+I often lose my games where I think I need to force a through as fast as possible.
+When I take my time and play patiently, my win rate is easily 90+% once I resolve .

-Doomsday Pile Examples
+Pile Examples

 Example 1